-- Receive a copy of the OSHA-mandated voluntary use document (8CCR5144, Appendix D - “Information for Employees Using Respirators When Not Required Under the Standard”)
+- Receive a copy of the OSHA-mandated voluntary use document (8CCR5144 App D (voluntary N95 use) - “Information for Employees Using Respirators When Not Required Under the Standard”)

 - Complete and document annual training for use of the N95 mask (may be included in IIPP or other respiratory protection training)

 Voluntary use of N95 masks may be revoked at any time based on changes in work tasks, policy, or documented concerns for employee health and safety.
 Employees who are not authorized by UC ANR for voluntary use are not allowed to use respiratory protection under the voluntary use provision.
 Fit tests and medical evaluations are not required or provided for employees who use N95 masks under voluntary use provisions.
 The employer/supervisor is not required to provide N95 masks to the employees under voluntary use provisions, but employers/supervisors must ensure that use of such equipment is registered with the respiratory protection program and does not pose a hazard to employee health and safety.